Byten01/Termux-API/README.md

 # Termux-API

-a high level api to interact with termux
+a high level api to interact with termux, its currently in early stage and not fully implemented.

+## Getting started